janegca/examples/css/positioning/README.md

   positioned ancestor or, if it has no positioned ancestors, the viewport itself
 - the elements offset properties will be relative to the coordinate origin of the other element i.e. to the top,left of the enclosing parent or the viewport
-- when an absolutely positioned element is moved it is _taken out of the normal flow_, its original space is _not_ maintained, and it will overlap any element found in its new position
+- an absolutely positioned element is _taken out of the normal flow_, its original space is _not_ maintained, and it will overlap any element found in its new position
 - the margins of absolutely positioned elements _do not_ collapse
 - an absolutely positioned element is the size of its content, to stretch it to fill its parent, set all four offset properties (`top right bottom left`) to zero
+- it always behaves as a block element regardless of its original display type

 ### [`position: fixed`](https://janegca.github.io/examples/css/positioning/pos-fixed.html)